2i2c-org/infrastructure/docs/topic/hub-helm-charts.md

 of hub types can be built and this makes development and usage easier.

-The graphic below, shows the relationship between the hub helm charts and the other config files and how they are merged together when deploying a pilot hub.
+The graphic below, shows the relationship between the hub helm charts and the other config files and how they are merged together when deploying a hub.

 ```{figure} ../images/config-flow.png
 ```